ShieldBattery/ShieldBattery/docs/GETTING_STARTED.md

 **NOTE**: an existing `DATABASE_URL` environment variable will take precedence over `database.json` and should be removed or updated to match your desired database configuration.

-Change into the `server` directory, then migrate the database to the latest structure with:
+From the root of this repository execute this to migrate the database to the latest structure:

 ```
 yarn run migrate-up